weebin-around/SQL_Data_Warehouse_Project/README.md

  # Project Requirements 🚀

  ## Objectives
- - This project is a deep dive dive into data architecture and pipeliing using the medallion architecture method -This is the broad architecture of the silver layer in the data pipeline which will be used in constructing the silver layer and act as a reference for building the gold layer in the pipeline
+ - This project is a deep dive dive into data architecture and pipeliing using the medallion architecture method.
+ - This is the broad architecture of the silver layer in the data pipeline which will be used in constructing the silver layer and act as a reference for building the gold layer in the pipeline

  <img width="1024" height="631" alt="image" src="https://github.com/user-attachments/assets/5956af24-d2fb-4cdf-9ccb-238d136c404b" />